5.2.7 Tools

 std::string strategy_version; // Strategy version number

-std::vector<std::string> topics; // List of topics to be recorded, including topic names and types
+std::vector<std::string> topics; // List of topics to record, including topic names and types

 };